nosqlbench/nosqlbench-docs/docs/services/docs/markdown/drivers/cql.md

 - **compression** - sets the transport compression to use for this activity.
 Valid values are 'LZ4' and 'SNAPPY'.
 Both types are bundled with EBDSE.
-- **showcql** - prints the cql statements to the screen during a test.
-Note: this is expensive and should only be done to troubleshoot workloads.
+- **showcql** - logs cql statements as INFO (to see INFO messages in stdout use -v or greater) Note: this is expensive and should only be done to troubleshoot workloads.
 Do not use `showcql` for your tests.

 ### CQL YAML Parameters